top of page

 • Interest on borrowed money used to earn investment income

-• Accounting and legal fees related to investments
+• Accounting and legal fees related to investment income or tax advice

 6. Reduce Taxes Through Corporate Investing—With Proper Planning

 Many high-income investors and business owners invest through corporations to benefit from tax deferral.
-However, corporate investment income is taxed differently and requires careful planning.
+While this can be an effective long-term strategy, corporate investment income is taxed differently than personal income and requires careful planning to avoid unexpected tax costs.

 Key Corporate Tax Considerations

-Failing to file an accurate T2 Corporation Income Tax Return can eliminate many corporate tax advantages.
+Failing to file an accurate T2 Corporation Income Tax Return — including proper reporting of investment income, RDTOH balances, and schedules — can eliminate many of the intended tax advantages of corporate investing and increase CRA scrutiny.

-7. Salary vs Dividend Planning for Business Owners
+7. Salary vs Dividend Tax Planning for Business Owners

 • RRSP contribution room